reflectoring/reflectoring.github.io/_posts/2021-07-18-complete-guide-to-cors.md

 ```
 The HTML shown here contains a button which we need to click to trigger the CORS request from the JavaScript method `loadFromCrossOrigin`.

-### CORS Error Due to Same Origin Policy
+### CORS Error Due to Same-Origin Policy
-If we run these applications without any additional configurations (setting CORS headers) in the "Cross-Origin server", we will get a CORS error in our browser console as shown below:
+If we run these applications without any additional configurations (setting CORS headers) in the cross-origin server, we will get a CORS error in our browser console as shown below:

 ![cors failure](/assets/img/posts/cors/cors-fail.png)

-This is an error caused by the restriction of accessing cross-origins due to the Same Origin Policy.
+This is an error caused by the restriction of accessing cross-origins due to the Same-Origin Policy.
 The error reason is :

 ```
 Access to `XMLHttpRequest` at `http://localhost:8000/orders` from origin `http://localhost:9000` has been blocked by CORS policy: No `Access-Control-Allow-Origin` header is present on the requested resource.`
 ```

 ### Fixing the CORS Error For Simple Requests
-As suggested in the CORS error description, let us modify the code in the "Cross-Origin server" to return the CORS header `Access-Control-Allow-Origin` in the response:
+As suggested in the CORS error description, let us modify the code in the cross-origin server to return the CORS header `Access-Control-Allow-Origin` in the response:

 ```js
 app.use(function(req, res, next) {